13

 Not even a little.

-“Let’s get these,” he said, his voice low, steady— like this wasn’t the most surreal moment of our lives.
+"Let's get these," he said, his voice low, steady, like this wasn't the most surreal moment of our lives.

 I nodded.
 "Okay."

-But my heart was a symphony of contradictions.
+Just one word, barely a whisper, but my heart was a symphony of contradictions.

-My fingers reached into my tote bag almost mechanically, brushing past the usual mess before finding my wallet tucked neatly in one corner, like the one part of my life that still obeyed me.
-I unzipped it, ignoring the chaos around it, and pulled out my card.
+My fingers reached into my tote bag almost mechanically, brushing past the usual mess before finding my wallet tucked neatly in one corner.

 I didn't look at him as I pulled it out.
 Maybe I was too focused on pretending this wasn't affecting me.
 Maybe I just couldn't bear to meet his eyes right now, not with everything this ring was about to mean.